 Dana Peterson, Worship and Music Arts

 Hi, my name is Dana Peterson.
 I am a Spokane native who has always loved the Inland Empire for all of its natural beauty.
-My wife, Stefani, and I have three children, Ben (22), Rachel (19), and Abby (15).
-After graduating from Whitworth University in ’95 I pursued a 17 year career in education and am currently enjoying a new vocation as a Massage Practitioner.
+My wife, Stefani, and I have three grown children, Ben, Rachel, and Abby.
+After graduating from Whitworth University in ’95, I pursued a 17 year career in education and am currently enjoying a new vocation as a Massage Practitioner.
 I like bird watching, bike riding, fishing (when I get the chance), and I love to sing/play songs that point me to the finished work of Christ.

-Jenn is a transplant from southern Texas along with her husband, Peter (he is a native Montanan).
-She has lived in several states, as well as having briefly lived in Australia and New Zealand.
-Jenn enjoys coffee, art, photography, hiking, nature, reading and spending time with her husband.
-Having worked for her church in Texas, as well as many businesses, Jenn enjoys serving Christ, the church and community through her experience in media and communications.
+I am a transplant from Houston, Texas along with my husband, Peter (a native Montanan).
+I've lived in several states, as well as having briefly lived in Australia and New Zealand.
+I've traveled to several countries and have any number of other countries I'd love to visit.
+I enjoy coffee, art, photography, classic movies (30's - 60's), hiking, nature, reading and especially spending time with my husband.
+Having worked for my church in Texas, as well as many companies over the years, I enjoy serving Christ, the church and community through the talents and gifts the Lord has given me for His glory.

 Youth & Children’s Ministries Staff